 Kids should have routine evaluations for scoliosis.
 It should happen in schools, during regular physical assessments at the pediatrician, and even at home.
 Quick and periodic checks can alert you if your child’s spine is not growing as expected.
 Look for uneven shoulder heights, unnatural head-tilt, a bump on the side of the spine, and an unlevel pelvis height.
-Radiographic evaluation is the best means of further assessing an uneven shoulder height, hip heights, or hump on one side of the spine.
+Radiographic evaluation is the best means of further assessing an uneven shoulder height, hip height, or hump on one side of the spine.

-If scoliosis is suspected, our chiropractic doctor may arrange for scoliosis-specific X-rays to quantify the arch of the spine.
+Our chiropractic doctor may arrange for scoliosis-specific X-rays to quantify the spine’s arch if scoliosis is suspected.
 The severity of the bend, estimated in degrees on the X-ray, will enable us to choose whether it should be dealt with and, assuming this is the case.
 Under normal circumstances, scoliosis is diagnosed anytime the bend is more significant than 10-degrees.

 Can A Three-Dimensional Disorder Be Evaluated Through A “Two-Dimensional” X-ray?

 These are the two most critical requirements for an accurate diagnosis.
 And as such, we encourage all our patients and website visitors to note these two key issues before they embark on obtaining information about their scoliosis.
 We hope the information presented here will help you identify the best scoliosis treatment option in Malaysia.

 As mentioned, scoliosis X-rays of the spine curvature are a two-dimensional image.
 The examiner needs expert knowledge to assess the scoliotic curvature, rotation of the vertebrae, pelvic imbalances, and leg length discrepancy.
-Since 2007, our clinical teams of chiropractors and physiotherapists have been treating scoliosis in Malaysia.
+Since 2007, our clinical teams of chiropractors and physiotherapists combined have been treating scoliosis in Malaysia.
 Their skills, knowledge, and collective experiences will be beneficial towards a non-surgical therapy option.
 Therefore, before taking a scoliosis X-ray, visit us, and let our clinical teams evaluate your spine before getting an X-ray.
 Best of all, we know which clinics and hospitals have the expert teams needed to produce the best scoliosis X-rays of your spine.